 Recycled Carbon Fuels – using CO2 and bacteria to make jet fuels.

-Produced by Biofaction KG Austria, together with Isabel Prade, Markus Schmidt and Sandra Youssef
+This project was produced by Biofaction KG, together with Isabel Prade, Markus Schmidt and Sandra Youssef for "One Planet" exhibition at MUSEON.

 eForFuel has received funding from the European Union’s Horizon 2020 Research and Innovation programme under grant agreements No. 763911.